lancs-gridpp/udptun/README.md

       queues:
 	    detailed: detailed-dest
   tunnels:
+    main:
-    - tcp:
+	  tcp:
 	    port: 9992
 	  channels:
 	    0: [ detailed ]
 ```

-The strings `detailed` and `detailed-dest` are user-defined.
+(The strings `detailed` and `detailed-dest` are user-defined.
+Tunnel names are used only for logging.)

 The example creates a TCP server socket on `localhost:9992`, and accepts connections on it.
 Encapsulated datagrams are received on these connections, and decapsulated.
 Any labelled with `0` are then passed through a queue called `egress/detailed`.